3 Las Vegas students killed by DUI driver in California, police say

 — Centennial c/o 2018 (@chsbulldogs18) March 29, 2018

-“A lot of the kids, they knew these guys personally,” said Liveri, who had Mack as as student and knew Hawley.
-“It hurts.”
+“A lot of the kids, they knew these guys personally,” said Livreri, who had Mack as a student and knew Hawley.
+“So it hurts.”

 Contact Amelia Pak-Harvey at apak-harvey@reviewjournal.com or 702-383-4630.
 Follow @AmeliaPakHarvey on Twitter.
-Reporter Justin Emerson contributed to this report.
+Review-Journal staff writer Justin Emerson contributed to this report.